MicrosoftDocs/windows-dev-docs/windows-apps-src/design/devices/designing-for-tv.md

 ---
-Description: Design your app so that it looks good and functions well on your television.
+description: Design your app so that it looks good and functions well on your television.
 title: Designing for Xbox and TV ms.assetid: 780209cb-3e8a-4cf7-8f80-8b8f449580bf
 label: Designing for Xbox and TV